michaelvl/helm2yaml/README.md

 that allows encryption of secrets such that they can be stored in git and only decrypted inside a Kubernetes cluster by a sealed-secrets controller.
 This requires sealing of secrets and to support this usecase, the helm2yaml tools allows rendering secrets into a separate file.
-See the `--render-secrets-to` and `--render-secrets-w-ns-to` arguments.
+See the `--separate-secrets` and `--separate-with-ns` arguments.

 ### List Images